ChanderG/c-compiler/readme.txt

 Simply do :

 make
+make library

+If input is hello.c,

+./compiler hello.c

+This creates 2 files:
+res.out:
+    The output has the symbol tables of all functions and main after complete function.Then the Quad array and the Quads in TAC format are printed. res.s:
+    The actual assembly file.

+Now to compile to binary:

+cc -m32 res.s -L. -lmyl

+This creates the a.out file that you can actually run. "libmyl" is the included library for basic IO.
+It does not need to be included at all.

+Now run:

 ./a.out

-Enter input in terminal.

-TEST:

-To run the test file(s) manually use:

-make
-./a.out ass5_12CS30011_test<$>.c

-The expected output is in ass5_12CS30011_test<$>.out

-The output has the symbol tables of all functions and main after complete function.Then the Quad array and the Quads in TAC format are printed.
+The c program should run as expected.

+TESTS FILES:
+Some sample test files are given in the test folder.
+The input and corresponding outputs are included.

 BUGS:

-1.Declarations are allowed everywhere, but the scope is restricted to the function.If you declare something inside a compound block, it is entered into the above function's table.
-2.The params before function calls are not necessarily contiguous.
+1.See specs carefully.
+2.Char is not yet supported.
 3.The symbol table has a max aka hardcoded maximum number of entries at 500.Update if needed.